The Pfaffian Structure of CFN Phylogenetic Networks: Discussion

+As it turns out, one can find a polynomial of this form for every $\mathbf{g} = \sum_{j=1}^{2k} e_{i_j}$ with $k \geq 2$ for this level-2 network.
+This computation is not too intensive since such a polynomial must be of degree $(2,\mathbf{g})$, reducing the search space.
+Moreover, \texttt{MultigradedImplicitization} \cite{cummings2023computing}, a Macaulay2 package, is designed to solve such problems.
+It finds all the desired polynomials in under a minute (including the one listed above).

+Once we have these polynomials in hand, we can adapt the proof of \cref{prop:FactorThroughPfaffian} to show that the model is determined by its covariance matrix $\Sigma$.
+After reducing the parameterization from $128$ variables to $28$, we can again use \texttt{MultigradedImplicitization} to find all generators of the ideal up to degree $4$.
+All the invariants found were minors of $\Sigma$, and they exactly define rank constraints which can be read off the table in \cref{fig: level2example}.
+Surprisingly, there are no minimal degree 4 generators of $I$.

+These computations do not guarantee that these rank constraints generate the entire kernel.
+To find a genuine certificate that these are a generating set, one would need to solve the implicitization problem using Gr\"obner bases.
+This is infeasible in this case, as there are 28 variables which are parameterized by $38$ parameters, and the expressions defining the $q_{\mathbf{g}}$'s are polynomials with 4 terms of degree 19.

+That being said, these rank constraints listed in \cref{fig: level2example} are almost certainly correct.
+The rank of the Jacobian of the parameterization of the model is 17.
+Macaulay2 fails to solve the whole implicitization problem; however, it is able to show that the ideal generated by these rank constraints defines a dimension 17 variety and is prime over $\Qq$.
+While not a proof, it is certainly good evidence that we have found a generating set for $I$. \end{example}

 Methods for inferring quartet trees directly from topology invariants were proposed in \cite{casanellas2007performance}, and more recently for small phylogenetic networks in \cite{barton2022statistical} and \cite{martin2023algebraic}.
-In both cases for phylogenetic networks, calculating a Gr\"obner basis from which to choose the invariants is a significant hurdle, and indeed, this limited \cite{martin2023algebraic} to looking at 4-leaf networks under the K2P evolutionary model.
+In both cases for phylogenetic networks, calculating a Gr\"obner basis from which to choose the invariants is a significant hurdle, and indeed, this limited \cite{martin2023algebraic} to looking at 4-leaf networks under the JC and K2P evolutionary models.
 Here, we have explicitly described the invariants of $n$-sunlets under the CFN model for all $n\geq 6$, thereby removing this difficulty for these cases.
 Whilst the set of invariants we give is not a full generating set for the whole projective variety, it is a full generating set for an affine open patch of the model that contains the \lq stochastic\rq\ part of the model and is therefore sufficient for use on real data.
 Furthermore, Proposition \ref{prop:ident} tells us that our method is statistically consistent, and in our results, we observe a convergence rate higher than that observed in \cite{martin2023algebraic}.
+This may be because we are \lq cutting down\rq\ the variety and only considering an affine open patch.